NIH Diversity Supplements

 - Find examples of funded supplements in the NUCATS Grants Repository

-- A general application checklist to aid in submitting these applications.
-This is meant to be used as a starting point, reference the institute-specific guidelines and procedures when developing your proposal.
+- This application checklist is designed to aid in submitting these applications.
+This is meant to be used as a starting point; be sure to reference the institute-specific guidelines and procedures when developing your proposal.

 - Informational lecture by Dr. Brian Mustanski, Professor of Medical Social Sciences and Director of the Institute for Sexual and Gender Minority Health, can be found here.